Logo & Load/Save Settings

 - Block-Change Function: This user-created function, if specified, is called after every trial to determine whether a new block should be initiated.
 It is passed the TrialRecord structure, and should return a value of "1" to change blocks, or "0" to continue the current block.
 The next block will be selected in the usual manner, according to the options described above.
 However: if the Block-Selection Function (above) is set to the same file as the Block-Change Function, this indicates that the Block-Change Function returns not simply a block-switch flag, but actually determines the next block to be run (e.g., return "3" to switch to running the third block).
 This feature allows one m-file to control both when a block switches and which block is selected next.

 - Inter-Trial Interval (ITI): Enter the desired inter-trial interval (in milliseconds).
 After house-keeping operations and the preparation of stimuli for the upcoming trial, a timer will subtract the used time and wait to initiate a new trial until the specified ITI time has elapsed.
 Note, however, that the actual ITI may be longer than this value if the chosen ITI is too short (less than a few hundred milliseconds, in most cases), such that these house-keeping and stimulus preparation events have not yet completed.
-Specifically, several hundred milliseconds are reqiured between trials in order to load / generate images and store them in video RAM, as well as to write data to the behavioral (.bhv) file and to update stats on the control screen.
+Specifically, several hundred milliseconds are reqiured between trials in order to load / generate images and store them in video RAM, as well as to write data to the behavioral (.bhv2) file and to update stats on the control screen.
 The delay will be longer with more or larger stimuli to process, and is variable in exact length.
 If the selected ITI (as entered in the main menu) is very short (e.g., under a few hundred milliseconds) and there are many or large stimuli to be processed, the actual ITI might exceed the desired time.
 If this happens, a warning will be displayed.
-To speed up the handling of stimuli during the ITI, use the "process" option.

 Input / Output Submenu

-The I/O submenu is used to make assignments between channels and lines on the DAQ card and specific MonkeyLogic functions, such as eye-signal tracking and reward delivery.
+The I/O submenu is used to make assignments between channels and lines on the DAQ card and specific MonkeyLogic2 functions, such as eye-signal tracking, behavioral codes digital output, and reward delivery.
 In addition, the settings for signal-calibration and eye-drift correction can be accessed here.

 An I/O assigment is made by selecting that signal in the scroll list near the middle of this panel and selecting the appropriate board-subysystem-channel/line in the upper three boxes, then pressing the "assign" button.
 See below for specific information on the I/O menu options.
 Also refer to the I/O Details page for more comprehensive information about making I/O assignments and the guidelines which should be followed.